Streets of Laredo (song): Derivative musical works

 The 2010 video game Fallout: New Vegas contains a song called "The Streets of New Reno", performed by JE Sawyer.
 The song is a Fallout universe adaptation of "The Streets of Laredo", with New Reno being an iconic location within the series.

 The song "The Streets of Laredo" appears on the albums Sings the Ballads of the True West and American IV by Johnny Cash.
 Cash also recorded two other versions with different lyrics on his first Christmas album (1963), and then again as "The Walls of a Prison" on his From Sea to Shining Sea album in 1967.

 "When I Was a Young Girl", a female version of the same theme, was popular on the folk music circuits in the late 1950s and early 1960s, and was recorded by Barbara Dane and Odetta before being revived by Nina Simone, Leslie Feist, and Marlon Williams.

 In 1995, Judy Collins used the tune of "Streets of Laredo" for the song "Bard of my Heart", about her late son Clark, on her album, Shameless.

 The tune and lyrics of "Streets of Laredo" were used in the 1973 film Bang the Drum Slowly, a sports drama based on Mark Harris's novel of the same name.
-The movie was directed by John D. Hancock and starred Michael Moriarty and Robert De Niro.
-Character actor Vincent Gardenia received an Oscar nomination for Best Supporting Actor for his work in the film.

-“Streets of Laredo” is used as the theme music at the beginning of the Coen Brothers’ The Ballad of Buster Scruggs (2018); in its last segment, Brendan Gleeson sings “The Unfortunate Rake”.
+"Streets of Laredo" is used as the theme music at the beginning of the Coen Brothers’ The Ballad of Buster Scruggs (2018); in its last segment, Brendan Gleeson sings "The Unfortunate Rake".

+The tune of “Streets of Laredo” is used as the tune for “The Ballad of Lucy Gray Baird” in the 2023 film The Hunger Games: The Ballad of Songbirds and Snakes, based on Suzanne Collins’s novel The Ballad of Songbirds and Snakes (2020).

-Television & cinema
+Television and cinema

 The song is also featured in the following films: